juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-62.md

 - Shares of Scry payments
 - Know who the pilot is

-Baron accepted, so she’s now with us.
+Baron accepted, so she's now with us.
 We went to check the loot and discovered a safe, which Elly told us not to open, as it was hers.
 RIP lock picked it anyways and turned into a chicken.
 We had to wait for an hour.
 When we came back, RIP had changed.
 Something with those chickens!

 We passed the Silvercliff Castle, second home of the Queen of Thrane.
 Lots of weapons and apparently the airspace is restricted, we had to go around it.
 The night before arriving we passed Fort Light.
 It was reflecting the moonlight on its shield.
 They track the sun or the moon to focus the light on enemies and dazzle them.